About Syracuse University

 To receive information about undergraduate admissions, please contact the Office of Admissions, 401 University Place, 315- 443-3611, or send an e-mail to email@example.com.
 Visit our web site at https://www.syracuse.edu/admissions/

 To receive information about financial aid, please contact the Office of Financial Aid and Scholarship Programs located at 200 Bowne Hall.
 Reach us by telephone at 315-443-1513, or send an e-mail to http://financialaid.syr.edu/emailus/.
 Visit our website for detailed financial aid information at https://financialaid.syr.edu.
+Current students may access their MySlice financial aid portal for additional aid information, to submit documents, and for a list of outstanding requirements.

 Post-Secondary Education Requirements